Ferré Gola: 2013–2015: Boite noire, collaborative ventures, Battle Afro, and Dérangement

-On 13 February 2014, Gola was a featured guest at the 7th edition of the Anoumabo Urban Music Festival in Abidjan, hosted by Magic System at UNESCO headquarters in Paris, and subsequently earned two nominations for Best Central African Artist at Kundé d'Or and Best Francophone Artist at the 2014 MTV Africa Music Awards.
+On 13 February 2014, Ferré Gola was a featured guest at the seventh edition of the Anoumabo Urban Music Festival in Abidjan, Ivory Coast, hosted by Magic System at UNESCO Headquarters in Paris, and he subsequently earned two nominations for Best Central African Artist at Kundé d'Or and Best Francophone Artist at the 2014 MTV Africa Music Awards.
 In June 2014, he performed at the Bralima-sponsored Primus Fete de la Musique at the Théâtre de Verdure in Mont Ngaliema.
-He was later nominated for the Best Male Central Africa at the African Muzik Magazine Awards.
-In September 2014, Gola participated in the Francofolies festival in Kinshasa, sharing the spotlight with Lokua Kanza, Youssoupha, Fally Ipupa, Werrason, Lexxus Legal, La fouine, Johnny Clegg, and Passi.
+He was later nominated for Best Male Central Africa at the African Muzik Magazine Awards.
+In September 2014, Ferré Gola participated in the Francofolies festival in Kinshasa, sharing the spotlight with Lokua Kanza, Youssoupha, Fally Ipupa, Werrason, Lexxus Legal, La Fouine, Johnny Clegg, and Passi.

-Recorded simultaneously with Boite noire since mid-2013, Gola released a 5-track maxi-single titled Dérangement at the end of 2014, featuring the flagship song "Vieux Jaloux".
+Recorded simultaneously with Boite noire since mid-2013, Ferré Gola released a five-track maxi-single titled Dérangement at the end of 2014, featuring the song "Vieux Jaloux".
 In May 2015, he was nominated for Best Rumba Artist at the Afroca Music Awards in Brazzaville.
 In June 2015, he issued the ndombolo-infused single "Seben" on the Kinshasa market, which was met with great success.
-On 11 July 2015, Gola won the Best Male Video at the Bilily Awards in Kinshasa and was subsequently nominated for Best Central African Male Artist at African Muzik Magazine Awards.
-He also made a cameo appearance on French rapper Gradur's mixtape ShegueyVara 2, featuring on the track "Motema".
-Gola took the stage on 27 November 2015 at the Kenyatta International Convention Centre in Nairobi, followed by a performance in Kisumu at Club Buccaneers alongside Dola Kabarry and Prezda Bandasson on 5 December.
-Later in December, Gola received a nomination for Best Male Artist of Central Africa at the Kora Awards.
+On 11 July 2015, Ferré Gola won the Best Male Video at the Bilily Awards in Kinshasa and was subsequently nominated for Best Central African Male Artist at the African Muzik Magazine Awards.
+He also made a cameo appearance on French rapper Gradur's mixtape ShegueyVara 2, on the track "Motema".
+Ferré Gola took the stage on 27 November 2015 at the Kenyatta International Convention Centre in Nairobi, followed by a performance in Kisumu at Club Buccaneers, alongside Dola Kabarry and Prezda Bandasson, on 5 December.
+Later in December, Ferré Gola received a nomination for Best Male Artist of Central Africa at the Kora Awards.